Postgraduate Course: Introduction to Contemporary History (PGHC11362)

 ||Availability||Available to all students

-The primary objective of the course will be to explore the nature of contemporary history, its key characteristics, and the features that set it apart from or connect it to -- other fields of history on the one hand and cognate disciplines, particularly those in the social sciences, on the other.
+The ultimate objective is to discuss the differences and similarities between contemporary history, other fields of history on the one hand and cognate disciplines, particularly those in the social sciences, on the other.

-The course will be team-taught by a group of colleagues working in the field of contemporary history (defined as the period since roughly 1914).
-Therefore, the precise content of the sessions may vary from year to year, based on staff availability and research expertise, but the course's broad outlines and objectives will remain the same.
+The course is team-taught by a group of colleagues working in the field of contemporary history.
+Therefore, the precise content of the sessions may vary from year to year, based on staff availability and research expertise, but the course's broad outlines and objectives remain the same.

 Entry Requirements (not applicable to Visiting Students)